Emeric Pressburger: Personal life

 On 24 June 1938, Pressburger married Ági Donáth, the daughter of Andor Donáth, a general merchant, but they divorced in 1941.
 The union was childless.
 He remarried, on 29 March 1947, to Wendy Orme, and they had a daughter, Angela, and another child who died as a baby in 1948; but this marriage also ended in divorce in Reno, Nevada in 1953 and in Britain in 1971.
 His daughter Angela's two sons both became successful film-makers: Andrew Macdonald as a producer on films such as Trainspotting (1996), and Kevin Macdonald as an Oscar-winning director.
 Kevin has written a biography of his grandfather, and a documentary about his life, The Making of an Englishman (1995).

 Pressburger became a British citizen in 1946.
 He was made a Fellow of BAFTA in 1981, and a Fellow of the BFI in 1983.

 Pressburger was a diffident and private person who, at times, particularly later on in his life, could be hypersensitive and prone to bouts of melancholia.
 He loved French cuisine, enjoyed music, and possessed a great sense of humour.
 In appearance he was short, wore glasses, and had a sagacious, bird-like facial expression.
 He was a keen supporter of Arsenal F.C., a passion he developed soon after arriving in Britain.
-From 1970 he lived in Aspall, Suffolk and he died in a nursing home in nearby Saxtead on 5 February 1988, due to the complications of old age and pneumonia.
-He is interred in the cemetery of Our Lady of Grace Church, Aspall.
+From 1970 he lived in Aspall, Suffolk and he died in a nursing home in nearby Saxtead on 5 February 1988.
+He is interred in the cemetery of St. Mary of Grace Church, Aspall.
 His is the only grave in that Church of England graveyard with a Star of David.